kuo-lab/uneventerrainexperiment/README.md

 ### What is this repository for? ###
-This repository is for comparing Human and model data and run Bayesian statistics.
+This repository is for comparing Human and model data and running Bayesian statistics.

 ### How do I run? ###